EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/tp/03_testing/README.md

 ### Step 3.
 Stubbing — `tests/InvoiceChart.stub.spec.ts`

-Stub `InvoiceChart` with a custom stub declaring its props, assert on those props, then mount without the stub and note what changes.
-Write down what the stub made you stop testing.
+Stub `InvoiceChart` with a custom stub declaring its props, and assert on those props.
+The second test — the same mount **without** the stub — is given: read it, and its comment, for what the stub made you stop testing.

-→ **Done when** the spec asserts on the props `InvoiceChart` receives, and you have mounted the same component **without** the stub to see the difference.
+→ **Done when** the spec asserts on the props `InvoiceChart` receives, and you can say what the given no-stub test shows.

 ### Step 5.
 Timers and spies — `tests/useDebouncedSearch.spec.ts`

 Prove that three keystrokes produce one call, using `vi.advanceTimersByTimeAsync`.
 Then write a test using `using` for a spy.
 `useDebouncedSearch` takes its `search` function as an argument — no HTTP mock needed, just a `vi.fn()`.
+The "clears the results" test in between is given, as a second example of the same timer dance.

 → **Done when** three keystrokes provably produce **one** call, and at least one spy is declared with `using` and has no `mockRestore()` left beside it.